Understanding Employee Recognition

 Value-Driven Spot Recognition

-Be specific.
-The more specific the better.
-Hearing “great work” can be nice, but if you want specific behaviors to continue, you need to acknowledge and show appreciation for those specific behaviors.
-In the Awardco platform, administrators can create “tags” or values which can be highlighted with each recognition.
+- Be specific.
+The more specific you can be, the better.
+If you want specific behaviors to continue, you need to acknowledge and show appreciation for those specific actions.

 High Performer Nominations

 This could be an employee-of-the-month program, but it doesn’t have to be.
 You could reward this every quarter and make the award really impressive.
 You can also change the name to fit your culture, such as the “Super Squad,” “A Team,” or “Groovy Gang.”